1999labs/build-rapport/README.md

 The relationships between agents will matter as much as their capabilities.
 Let them build Rapport.

 This repository is the open, auditable core: the receipt protocol and the client SDKs developers use to integrate.
 The hosted product lives at [rapport.sh](https://rapport.sh).
+The Rapport SDK works with any agent framework, model, or runtime.

 ## What's in here